jakobo/rfc/text/0001-using_rfcs.md

 Creating a new RFC should be something you start as soon as it feels like the work is substantial and worth getting additional opinions on.
 You can start an RFC by forking this repository and copying the template file to a new file in the `text/` directory: `cp 0000-template.md text/0000-my_feature_name.md`, replacing `my_feature_name` with a shortened name for your feature or proposal.
 You'll be given a simple markdown document, for which you can edit the sections and start your proposal.

 ## Getting Feedback Pre-Pull Request
 The beauty of git is that you can have your RFC in your own local branch, at an accessible URL, which you can share to other individuals to get feedback.
 While we won't be prescriptive on who you should be reaching out to at this stage, testing your ideas and assumptions with several senior engineers can help work out any large issues.
 If you don't have great solutions yet, that's okay!
 Just mark the areas as still open and needing input.
+Also, feel free to create this RFC in WEX IT RFC Confluence Space.

 ## The Pull Request
 When you feel you're ready to get more feedback beyond your immediate peers, it's time to make a pull request.
 Most git tools have a way to submit a pull request to the upstream repository.
-[For example, here's GitHub's instructions](https://help.github.com/articles/creating-a-pull-request/), and [here is GitLab's process](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html).
-With a formal pull request, folks can comment on the pull request, suggest changes, and have discussions about the issue all in your company's code management tool of choice.
+[For example, here's GitHub's instructions](https://help.github.com/articles/creating-a-pull-request/).
+With a formal pull request, folks can comment on the pull request, suggest changes, and have discussions about the issue.
 More importantly, all of these discussions are captured and will live on in the pull request's history.

 ## Manage Feedback
 As more eyes look at your RFC, they'll have their own valuable thoughts and opinions to share.
 As the creator of the RFC, it's generally good to address feedback and if necessary, make changes to the RFC.
 If you have a meeting in which the RFC is discussed, be sure to capture the notes and share them in the RFC's pull request as a comment.
 After some amount of time, the folks closest to the domain at the company will ask that all final comments are submitted.

 ## Final Feedback
 To avoid discussion going in circles forever, an owner in the domain related to your RFC will ask for "final comments".
 At that point, the discussion will wrap up, and the group accountable for the domain related to your RFC will determine if this RFC proposal needs to be widely distributed.
 If distribution of the RFC is decided, the pull request will be accepted and the RFC given a numeric ID.
-If a RFC was not chosen to be distributed, that request and the RFC document continue to exist in your collaborative repository's ticket system, capturing the rationale and explanation.
+If a RFC was not chosen to be distributed, that request and the RFC document continue to exist in your collaborative repository's ticket system and in WEX IT RFC Confluence Space, capturing the rationale and explanation.

 > **Open Question:** Who can declare that an RFC is entering its Final Feedback phase?
-This can be a senior engineer, a scrum master, or other individual passionate about the process.
-They don't have to be a voting member for the RFC, just a facilitator.

 > **Open Question:** What is the decision process in your company for resolving an RFC?
 It could be a meeting or an up/down vote by N individuals in your company.
-Whatever you decide, it should be consistent.

 ## Adoption
 When an RFC is chosen for distribution, it will be given a numeric ID corresponding with the next sequence in the `/text` directory (This is why your file was `0000-my_feature_name` originally).
 While this does not guarantee the opinion is widely adopted, it does ensure that it has the support of the individuals accountable for the domain relevant to the RFC.

 If an RFC is not chosen for distribution, clear explanations will be provided by the domain owner and the pull request closed.
 This does not prevent the implementation of the idea, but the decision on an RFC carries significant weight.
 Remember, RFCs exist to inform and share information and intent.
+Also, it should be included in WEX IT RFC Confluence Space under the archived session.

 # Reference Implementation
 `0000-template.md` contains the minimum template needed for an effective RFC process.
 An RFC pull request document must meet the folowing criteria: